Will Wisconsin cover the spread vs. SMU? Betting Trends, Record ATS

 Get tickets for any college basketball game this season at Ticketmaster!

-- The 75.4 points per game the Badgers average are 11.4 more points than the Mustangs allow (64).
+- The 75.4 points per game the Badgers put up are 11.4 more points than the Mustangs give up (64).

-- Wisconsin is 2-2 against the spread and 3-1 overall when scoring more than 64 points.
+- Wisconsin has a 2-2 record against the spread and a 3-1 record overall when putting up more than 64 points.

 Bet on this or any college basketball matchup at BetMGM